Parsl/parsl/docs/userguide/apps.rst

        double(x)

-Python apps may also act upon files.
-In order to make Parsl aware of these files they must be defined using the ``inputs`` or ``outputs`` keyword arguments.
-The following code snippet illustrates how the contents of one file can be copied to another.
+A Parsl Python app may also act upon files.
+In order to make Parsl aware of these files, they must be specified by using the ``inputs`` and/or ``outputs`` keyword arguments, as in following code snippet, which copies the contents of one file (`in.txt`) to another (`out.txt`).

 .. code-block:: python